RachelTucker3/comp411lab1-RachelTucker3/readme.md

 Next, **Clone** this repository to your virtual machine.
 This will create a copy of the files for you to work with.
 Enter the command `git clone repository_link` to do this.
 Get the link by clicking the "clone or download" button on the top-right of this page.

+Go ahead and cd into the new directory that git has made for you.
+Use `ls` to find the name of the new directory and type the command `cd directory_name` to go to it.

 For this lab, you will use a command-line text editor called **nano** to write code (if you are familiar with these, other options like vim and emacs are also acceptable) Try opening the c file you just downloaded.

 ```nano intro.c```